infosecjosh/dfrws2019/README.md

 ## Tool Build and Operating Instructions

 Our tools are delivered as python source code, and scripts to build a set of Docker images.
+In addition to the tools included in this repo there were two plaso sqlite plugins written for the challenge.
+They are available at https://github.com/infosecjosh/plaso/tree/dfrws2019.
+These are specifically the ismartalarm_android and android_gmail plugins and formatters.

 The general flow of data is as follows: